Amorpha canescens aka Leadplant

 Leadplant, Downy False Indigo, Downy Indigo Bush

-How to care for Leadplant
+How difficult is it to take care of Leadplant

 Leadplant is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.